adityav31121999/gLLM/README.md

 - isSelf: boolean to check attention type (1 for self, 0 for cross)
 - inTraining: boolean to check training (1) or use (0)
 - isTerminate: 1 for terminate ('@#0') and 0 for continuation
-- blockCount: number of block which is in use
+- blockCount: position of block which is in use in Full Context
 - epochCount: epoch counter for training
 - promptCount: tokens in user prompt
 - currentTokenCount: number of tokens generated or in use in full context

 ### Training

-### OPERATION
+### Inference

 ## MODEL STRUCTURE